Using LangChain with vLLM: Complete Tutorial

 print(llm.invoke("What are the most popular Halloween Costumes?"))

-Here's a list of parameters to keep into consideration while using vLLM with Langchain:
+Here's a list of parameters to keep into consideration while using vLLM with LangChain:

 Parameter NameDescription